AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/create-datastream.md

 ## Add services

-When you are going through the (optional) [Analytics](analytics.md) and [Experience Platform](platform.md) lessons in this tutorial, you are adding services to your datastream to ensure that when the Platform Mobile SDK sends data to the Edge Network, the datastream forwards that data to the configured services.
+When you go through the (optional) [Analytics](analytics.md) and [Experience Platform](platform.md) lessons in this tutorial, you add services to your datastream so that data sent to Platform Edge Network is forwarded to these applications.

 <!--